Rhoopes25/startup/README.md

 - [x] **Stores data in MongoDB** - done!
 - [x] **Use MongoDB to store credentials** - Stores both user and their emotions/journals.

+## WebSocket Add-On: Live Online Users

+I just added a WebSocket-powered feature to my site that tracks how many people are currently online — and updates *live* in real time!

+- [x] **Backend accepts WebSocket connections** – got it set up and listening!
+- [x] **Frontend connects via WebSocket** – connection fires up as soon as someone visits.
+- [x] **Live user count sent over WebSocket** – the server keeps everyone in sync with the current number of online users.
+- [x] **Frontend displays live count** – you can literally watch the number change as people come and go.
+It’s awesome.